jamshaidsohail5/cube-lang/readme.md

 Cube is a polyglot language, combining the best features of several programming languages into single programs.
 Because embedded languages like [SQL](https://en.wikipedia.org/wiki/Select_(SQL)) have flexible layout, Cube does not require line breaks or tabs to delimit blocks.

 The Cube parser ignores whitespace, and like [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), a complete program will still parse correctly if formatted onto a single line.
-Although Cube has a recommended coding style, programmers have the flexibility to format code without being restricted by layout.
+Although Cube has a recommended coding style, programmers have the flexibility to format code without layout restrictions.

 ### Hello world